To the Members

-Pursuant to the provisions of Section 134 (3) (h) of the Companies Act 2013 theparticulars of contracts or arrangements with related parties referred to in Section188(1) of the Companies Act 2013 and prescribed in Form AOC-2 of Companies (Accounts)Rules 2014 are appended as Annexure-G to this report.
+Pursuant to the provisions of Section 134 (3) (h) of the Companies Act 2013 theparticulars of contracts or arrangements with related parties referred to in Section188(1) of the Companies Act 2013 and prescribed in Form AOC-2 of Companies (Accounts)Rules 2014 are appended as Annexure-H to this report.
 Related Party Transactionsduring the year have been disclosed as a part of Financial Statements as required underAccounting Standard 18 issued by the Institute of Chartered Accountants of India.

 LISTING OF SHARES

-Shares of the Company are listed on The Bombay Stock Exchange Limited (BSE) Mumbaiwhich provides a wider access to the investors nationwide.
+Shares of the Company are listed on The BSE Limited Mumbai which provides a wideraccess to the investors nationwide.

 The Company has made all the compliances of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 including payment of annual listing fees up to31 March 2020 to the BSE.

 DEMATERIALISATION OF SHARES

 The shares of your Company are being traded in electronic form and the Company hasestablished connectivity with both the depositories i.e. National Securities DepositoryLimited (NSDL) and Central Depository Services (India) Limited (CDSL).
-In view of thenumerous advantages offered by the Depository system Members are requested to avail thefacility of dematerialization of shares with either of the Depositories as aforesaid.
-Ason March 31 2017 97.02% of the share capital stands dematerialized.
+In view of thenumerous advantages offered by the Depository system Members are requested to avail thefacility of dematerialization of shares with either of the Depositories as aforesaid andupdate their bank A/c and Email ID with the respective depository Participant.
+As on March31 2019 97.96% of the share capital stands dematerialised.